-For the purposes of the GHTF/IMDRF model, the MDPS is in keeping with the concept of a kit or system, that is, a group of products that together achieve a stated intended use -and as such, can be considered a medical device in its own right.
+RAs having jurisdiction may consider an MDPS in accordance with the concept of a kit or system.
+That is, a group of products that together achieve a stated intended use -and as such, can be considered a medical device in its own right.
 Consequently, all applicable elements of the medical devices framework then apply to it.
-In this case, and if appropriate to the applicable jurisdiction, the 'medical device production system' is not intended to be regulated as a production tool for universal manufacture of medical devices as it would be if it were used for production in a regulated manufacturing facility.
+In this case, and if appropriate to the applicable jurisdiction, the 'medical device production system' is not intended to be regulated as a production tool for universal